On fully nonlinear parabolic mean field games with nonlocal and local diffusions: Acknowledgements

 \section{Acknowledgements}

-IC and ERJ were supported by the Toppforsk (research excellence) project Waves and Nonlinear Phenomena (WaNP), grant no.~250070 from the Research Council of Norway.
-MK was supported by the Polish NCN grant 2016/23/B/ST1/00434.
+IC was supported by the INSPIRE faculty fellowship (IFA22-MA187).
+ERJ received funding from the Research Council of Norway under Grant Agreement No. 325114 “IMod.
+Partial differential equations, statistics and data: An interdisciplinary approach to data-based modelling”.
+MK was supported by the Polish NCN grant 2016/23/B/ST1/00434 and Croatian Science Foundation grant IP-2018-01-2449.
 The main part of the research behind this paper was conducted when IC and MK were fellows of the ERCIM Alain Bensoussan Programme at NTNU.

 \OLDthebibliography\thebibliography \thebibliography[1]{ \OLDthebibliography{#1} }